 The enamel appears to be normal both histologically and chemically but tends to chip away from the dentin and wears away with extraordinary rapidity.
 The dentino-enamel junctions are smooth and non-scalloped.

-The dentin is imperfectly formed (Dentinogenesis Imperfecta).
+Dentin formation is imperfect in Dentinogenesis Imperfecta.
 It is atubular, fibrous and highly irregular.
 A thin peripheral layer (the mantle dentin) is normally formed.

 Pulp.
-The fibrous dentin is laid down continuously so that the pulpal outline as seen in the x-rays is abnormal even in the young child.
+Fibrous dentin lays down continuously so that the pulpal outline as seen in the x-rays is abnormal even in the young child.
 The pulp chamber is soon obliterated and the pulp canal remains only as a thin slit or is also obliterated.
 In spite of the fibrous dentin and absence of pulp tissue, the sensitivity of these teeth varies from normal to decreased sensation.

-The rapid attrition of these teeth soon results in a closed bite.
-Crowns should be placed on the deciduous and permanent molars as soon as they appear into the oral cavity.
+The rapid wear of these teeth soon results in a closed bite.
+The dentist should place crowns on the deciduous and permanent molars as soon as they appear into the oral cavity.
 Even brief delays result in wearing of the enamel crown to the gingival line.
-Procera crowns should be placed on the anterior teeth as soon as the self-conscious child requests them.
+The dentist should place Procera crowns on the anterior teeth as soon as the self-conscious child requests them.
 Preparations of the teeth for crowns is minimal due to the rapid wear.

-Dentinogenesis Imperfecta may occur alone or may be associated with another mesodermal defect, osteogenesis imperfecta (brittle bone disease) and blue sclera.
+Dentinogenesis Imperfecta can occur alone.
+It is sometimes associated with another mesodermal defect, osteogenesis imperfecta (brittle bone disease) and blue sclera.
 When the triad occurs together, the defects tend to be very severe and the condition is termed Congenital Mesodermal Dysplasia.
-In view of this possible association, a history of bone fractures should always be sought in children with hereditary opalescent dentin.2
+In view of this possible association, the dentist should record any history of bone fractures in children with hereditary opalescent dentin.2

 References: